PartIR: Composing SPMD Partitioning Strategies for Machine Learning: Evaluation

 \subsection{\partir partition time evaluation}

-In \Cref{fig:compile_time}, we show that \partir partitioning time is a small percentage (max of 14\%) of the overall compilation time (XLA compilation), which is important for an interactive user workflow.
-Furthermore, these models usually train for several days or even months; hence, even a very long partitioning time would be acceptable for our users.
+\Cref{fig:compile_time} shows that \partir partitioning time is a small percentage (max of 14\%) of the overall XLAs' compilation time, which is important for an interactive user workflow.
+While non-negligible, these models usually train for several days or even months~\cite{gemini, chinchilla2022,gpt3_2020}; hence, even longer partitioning times compared to overall compilation is acceptable.